merces/bashacks/README.md

 1. What is it?

- hack-functions is an open source (GPL) set of bash functions probably useful for programmers, security analysts and general users that need to do some low level type of operation.
+ bashacks is an open source (GPL) set of bash functions probably useful for programmers, security analysts and general users that need to do some low level type of operation.

- In fact, there is nothing really new in hack-functions since all funcitons are written using exiting software in GNU/Linux distributions.
+ In fact, there is nothing really new in bashacks since all funcitons are written using exiting software in GNU/Linux distributions.
 But you still can have advantage in use short commands to run tasks that commonly will require a lot of lines to be done.

  !!!
 IMPORTANT !!!
- There is no error handling in hack-functions.
+ There is no error handling in bashacks.
 That's a job for bash, called programs and your responsability. :)